-Consequently, IBEC has the responsibility to ensure that its research environment fosters the generation of new knowledge and preserves the integrity of its research and the trust and confidence the public have in research.
+In consequence, IBEC has the responsibility to ensure that its research environment fosters the generation of new knowledge and preserves the integrity of its research and the trust and confidence the public have in research.

-At IBEC, good practice in research forms an integral part of its research strategy.
+At IBEC good practice in research forms an integral part of its research strategy.
 Scientific and Social Responsibility is one of IBEC's values [1], guiding us in our working life.

-This Scientific and Social Responsibility is understood at IBEC as commitment to the profession, and thus acting according to principles of good faith, integrity, honesty and transparent communication, seeking and maintaining an ethical code of clear behavior, and adhering to best practices in science.
+This Scientific and Social Responsibility is understood at IBEC as the commitment to the profession, and thus acting according to principles of good faith, integrity, honesty and transparent communication, seeking and maintaining an ethical code of clear behavior, and adhering to best practices in science.
 It is based on the individual assuming the consequences of decisions he or she makes, being aware of and responsible for them, and reporting them where necessary.
 It makes scientific freedom possible and helps us stay reliable and relevant in the research world.

-IBEC adheres to the principles of the European Charter for Researchers, where general principles and requirements such as ethical principles and professional responsibility and attitudes are defined for researchers as well as of employers.
+IBEC adheres to the principles of the European Charter for Researchers and the Code of conduct for the recruitment of researchers, in line with the Human Resources Strategy for Researchers (HRS4R) of the European Commission, and the Code of Conduct of the CERCA Institute, where general principles and requirements such as Ethical principles and Professional responsibility and attitudes are defined for researchers as well as of employers.